-Spousal support is often provided by a higher earning ex-spouse or partner to a lower earning ex-spouse to help them meet their financial obligations.
-In California, this is often different asset and property division.
+Spousal support is often provided by a higher-earning ex-spouse or partner to a lower-earning ex-spouse to help them meet their financial obligations.
+In California, this is often a different asset and property division.
 Spousal support is often paid even after assets have been divided by both parties.

 Why Do the Courts Award Spousal Support?

 California’s courts not only award spousal support to legally married people looking to divorce, they also approve people who are considered married according to common law.
 This includes people who have cohabited for a long time, same-sex couples, and domestic partners.